WenSimEHRP/wensimehrp.github.io/src/articles/typst-animations.typ

 Typst is already pretty fast at rendering documents, yet, on the one hand, the PNG format is costly to both encode and decode.
 Using a different format such as `rgb`, `bmp`, or `qoi` would accelerate the process even more.
-Yet Typst doesn't even support JPEG now, so I think that would take a while to happen.
+Yet Typst doesn't even support JPEG yet, so I think that would take a while to happen.

 Some may note that Typst also supports SVG output, and FFmpeg also supports SVG input.
 However, FFmpeg's SVG is based on disk files, and piping from Typst to FFmpeg would